davidkonrad/toUnicodeVariant/README.md

 Browser: `test/browser.html`
 Node: `test$ node node.js`

-Those tests show all variants and their coverage a-Z, along with flags.
-For reference, in Chrome (Ubuntu 20.04, 112.x) variants looks like this :<br><br>
+These tests show all variants and their coverage az-AZ-09, along with flag combinations For reference, in Chrome (Ubuntu 20.04, 112.x) variants looks like this :<br><br>
 <img src="media/variants-chrome-112.png">

 ### Playground